Server-Sent Events

 If aFragmentfails to render:

-• Production (debug=False): the event is silently skipped, the stream continues
+• Production (debug=False): a generic named error event is sent and the stream continues.

 <!-- In debug mode, a failed "presence" block becomes: -->